kubernetes/website/docs/admin/kubeadm.md

 - `--feature-gates`

   A set of key=value pairs that describe feature gates for alpha/experimental features.
 Options are:

   - SelfHosting=true|false (ALPHA - default=false)

   - StoreCertsInSecrets=true|false (ALPHA - default=false)

-  See [self-hosed control plane](#self-hosting) for more detail.
+  See [self-hosted control plane](#self-hosting) for more detail.

 - `--kubernetes-version` (default 'latest') the kubernetes version to initialise